majapersson/cyberlink/README.md

 - [x] As a user I'm able to reply to comments.
 - [ ] As a user I'm able to reset my password with email.

+### 2017-12-28
+- Replying to comments using fetch is almost functional
+- Editing and deleting of comments fixed with fetch

 ### 2017-12-21
 - Fixed voting with fetch to avoid page reload